visgl/deck.gl/bindings/python/pydeck/docs/view_state.md

 An object that represents where the state of a viewport, essentially where the screen is focused.

-If you have two dimensional data and you don't want to set this manually, see `pydeck.data_utils.viewport_helpers.autocompute_viewport`.
+If you have two dimensional data and you don't want to set this manually, see `pydeck.data_utils.viewport_helpers.`compute_viewport`.

 #### Parameters